nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 APP.run("0.0.0.0", 50100, debug=True)

 ```
-* As shown in the above example, the decorator `require_auth` for authorizing the requests based on client credentials flow is created very easily using the `auth`
+* As shown in the above example, the decorator `require_auth` for authorizing the requests based on client credentials flow is created very easily using the classes `ResourceProtector` and `` of the `authlib` python module

 ### Fetching access_tokens from the token_endpoint
 *  Access tokens can be fetched from the token_endpoint URL.
 The token_endpoint URL can also be found in the well-known URL